Smartphone-Assisted Coping Focused Therapy for Voice Hearing Experiences

 - Are comfortable using a smartphone or willing to learn

 Participants are financially reimbursed for their time/travel for the assessment sessions.
-Depending on your location, the sessions will be held at the Voices Clinic either at the Monash Alfred Psychiatry Research Centre (MAPrc) in Prahran, Melbourne, or at NHS services around Sussex, UK.
+The sessions will be held at the Voices Clinic at the Monash Alfred Psychiatry Research Centre (MAPrc) in Prahran, Melbourne.

 Participation will involve: